 “Not the play, silly.
 I mean, how was it with Michael?
 You were with him, right?”

 PJ held up her magazine.
 “I knew it would be!
 I was just reading an article about couples who are both creative and passionate.
 You guys are perfect together.”

 “Yeah.”
 Jules took off yesterday’s clothes and slipped into her robe.
 “I have to shower and get ready before my family gets here.”

 She ran the water extra hot.
 Too many emotions were at war: excitement and apprehension, gratitude and disappointment, relief and doubt.

-Jules spotted Michael just in time to see someone pour a bottle of champagne over his head.
+She spotted Michael just in time to see someone pour a bottle of champagne over his head.
 He laughed and pretended to wash his hair with it.
 Grabbing the bottle, he took a long swig, then shook it and sprayed everyone.
 When he saw Jules, he motioned her over.
 She held back for a moment; they were the stars, not her.
-But he reached out took her hand, and kissed her hard while the others cheered.
+But he reached out took her hand and kissed her hard while the others cheered.
 She could feel champagne soaking her shirt but didn’t care.
 Being in his arms in front of everyone was the most wonderful feeling in the world!

 “Great job,” she said.